-Cambridge Network Homestay Services offers homestay and boarding programs (formerly known as gphomestay) which are supported by local Support Services Coordinators.
+Cambridge Network (formerly known as gphomestay) offers homestay programs which are supported by local Support Services Coordinators.
 Support Services Coordinators check-in monthly with students and their host families, complete progress reports for their natural parents overseas, and organize after-school and weekend social events.

-High school-aged international students travel to the United States, attend school for one to four years, and live with a U.S. host family or in a residence hall.
-Some students will receive English language support in a course run either by the school or by Cambridge's adjunct academic support program.
+High school-aged international students travel to the United States, attend school for one to four years, and live with a U.S. host family.
+Some students will receive English language support in a course run either by the school or by Cambridge's academic services program.
 Students usually re-enroll in the school each year until they graduate.

-Prior to departure to the United States, international students will participate in a comprehensive orientation, either in person or online.
+Prior to departure for the United States, international students participate in a comprehensive orientation.
 A second orientation is conducted on the school campus prior to the commencement of classes.
 The on-campus orientation is specific to the school and includes assistance with registering for classes, setting up bank accounts, purchasing textbooks, and more.
 Additional orientations are provided throughout the school year where students and host families attending together, and are focused on building Cambridge communities across the U.S. The orientations address topics such as American culture, classroom expectations and etiquette, living with host families, ensuring safety and well-being, and how to make the most of a U.S. high school experience.